bowencool/blog/src/content/blog/ssr-rationale.md

   - ssr
   - vue
   - react
-description: The basic principles and process of SSR (Server-Side Rendering)
+description: The basic rationale and process of SSR (Server-Side Rendering)
 ---

 ## What is SSR